A for Andromeda, broadcast by the BBC, October – November 1961

 Frankly the series takes a long time to get going.
 Whilst A for Andromeda is remembered for Julie Christie’s performance as Andromeda (she was offered the role as she completed her final year at drama school), she does not appear as that character until the fifth episode.
 Before that she plays Christine in a dark wig.

 The plot up to this point has revolved around the message from space, the construction of the computer, and Bridger’s spying activities.
-In its look the series has a lot in common with the Quatermass serials, broadcast by the BBC in the 1950s, with the screen being filled with politicians, civil servants, scientists and the military, almost all male.
+In its tone, the series has a lot in common with the Quatermass serials, broadcast by the BBC in the 1950s, with the screen being filled with politicians, civil servants, scientists and the military, almost all male.
 Although set in a decade in the future there is little effort made to show what this might look like, except that there are more women in the main roles than was usual.
-Michael Hayes suggested that by 1970 women would be more equal and the part of Dawnay was therefore rewritten for a woman.
+Michael Hayes suggested that by 1970 women would be more equal, and the part of Dawnay was therefore rewritten for a woman.

 In the sixth episode the plot moves forward a good deal.
-Andre provides the plans for a successful anti-ballistic missile and also apparently for an enzyme which can reverse cell damage.
+Andre provides the plans for a successful anti-ballistic missile, and also apparently the formula for an enzyme which can reverse cell damage.
 Fleming challenges Andre: is she really human or merely an extension of the computer?
 Andre tells Fleming, “I do not understand you.
 Nice, nasty, good, bad, there is no logical distinction…You are like children with your missiles and rockets.
 All the same, I am going to save you.
 It’s quite simple really.”

 Judy Adamson and John Fleming